polkafoundry/polkadocs/docs/about/README.md

 #### The blockchain landscape and roadblocks

 The blockchain’s chaotic gold rush will be over soon.
 When the dust settles, only the ones who solve real-world problems and bring value to people will survive and prosper.
 However, blockchain applications nowadays still put heavy burdens on users.
-Indeed, while the benefits blockchain promises are abstract and ambiguous, the friction it introduce is concrete and immediate.
+Indeed, while the benefits blockchain promises are abstract and ambiguous, the friction it introduces is very concrete and immediate.

 #### Icetea’s distinctive and practical approach